Recording slow queries and analyzing them using pt-query-digest

 At the top, log statistics such as Exec Time and Lock Time are summarized.

-The next section shows a ranking of the slowest response times and the highest number of calls.
+The next section outputs a ranking of services with slow response times and high call volumes.

-• Response time This shows the total execution time of that query and the percentage of the total slow log that it takes up.
+- Response time shows the total execution time of that query and the percentage of the total slow log that it takes up

-• V/M is the ratio of the response time variance to the mean (?)
+- V/M is the ratio of the variance to the mean of the response time (?)

 The next section records aggregate information for each query.

-• Query_time distribution A graph of average query execution time is displayed.
+- Query_time distribution A graph of average query execution times is displayed.

-• EXPLAIN Here is a sample of a query that can be checked with EXPLAIN:
+- EXPLAIN Here is a sample query that can be checked with EXPLAIN:

 Use the pt-query-digest options to investigate

-As mentioned before, you can perform analysis with the default settings,
+As mentioned earlier, analysis can be performed with the default settings,

-The following options can be used to make analysis more convenient.
+Utilizing the following options will make analysis more convenient.

-I want to search the logs by specifying a date or time range.
+I want to search logs by specifying a date or time range.

 I want to sort by total query execution time

-I want to display tables with the most slow queries
+I want to display the tables with the most slow queries in order

 After analyzing the slow query log and identifying queries that can be improved,